KellyEgesa/GITHUB-ISSUE-TRACKER/README.md

 ## Known Bugs

-There are no known bugs
+There are currently no known bugs

 ## Setup/Installation Requirements